commercetools/commercetools-sdk-java-v2/Migration.md

 ```
 <a id="update-command"></a>
 ### Update Command
-Like the *Create Command* there are not dedicated classes for the *Update Command* but you can use the <strong>UpdateBuilder</strong> to create the type of update action to apply in the <strong>post</strong> method.
+Like the [Create Command](#create-command), there are not dedicated classes for the *Update Command*, but the use of the <strong>UpdateBuilder</strong> to create the type of update action to apply in the <strong>post</strong> method is substantial to build the update action.

 Here the differences: